-First, we need to save python dependencies to host the bot on Heroku.
-Personally, I have already mentioned the platform in the write-up on the Moscow City Hack hackathon.
-Hence, we can use virtual environment library virtualenv.
-We install the library:
+First, we need to save python dependencies to host the telegram python bot on Heroku.
+In this tutorial related to hosting python telegram bot on heroku, we use the python virtual environment library virtualenv.
+We install the python virtualenv library with PIP:

 pip install virtualenv